 Associate Tutors attend a 5-day teaching development programme to learn the programme materials, delivery and knowledge, and to deepen their understanding of the learning outcomes.
 Successful completion of a reflective practice journal after a mentor-supported delivery of their 1st programme

-provides formal suicide prevention tutor certification, accredited by C&G Institute.
+provides formal suicide prevention tutor certification, Assured by C&G Institute.
 Upon completion, ATT tutors are effectively qualified in Suicide Prevention Training and licensed to provide SFA: Suicide First Aid.

 Associate Tutor business model

-Successful completion of the Development Programme results in the creation of a license with SFA: Suicide Firs Aid UK (t/a Suicide First Aid Qualifications) (the Approved C&G Accreditation Centre) and the Tutor.
+Successful completion of the Development Programme results in the creation of a license with SFA: Suicide Firs Aid UK (t/a Suicide First Aid Accredited Unit of Learnings) (the Approved C&G Centre) and the Tutor.